rossisimone/beatit/README.md

 BeatIt/build$ sh my-configure.sh

 ############################################
+#
 #   Linking Error With Libmesh
+#
 ############################################
 The default debug mode in libmesh adds the _GLIBCXX_DEBUG flag.
-If you compile libmesh with the option --disable--glibcxx-debugging you need to remove the flag from the CMakelists.txt file in the base BeatIt directory.
+If you compile libmesh with the option --disable-glibcxx-debugging you need to remove the flag from the CMakelists.txt file in the base BeatIt directory.